History of Social Security Administration in Timeline

 In January 1937, Social Security taxes were first collected, along with the first one-time, lump-sum payments.

-In 1939, the Social Security Board merged into a cabinet-level Federal Security Agency, which included the SSB, the U.S. Public Health Service, the Civilian Conservation Corps, and other agencies.
+In 1939, the Social Security Board (SSB) merged into a cabinet-level Federal Security Agency, which also included other agencies like the U.S. Public Health Service.

-In January 1940, the first regular ongoing monthly Social Security benefits began.
+In January 1940, the first regular ongoing monthly benefits began to be distributed by the Social Security Board.

-On January 31, 1940, Ida May Fuller of Brattleboro, Vermont, received the first monthly Social Security retirement benefit, which was a check for US$22.54.
+On January 31, 1940, Ida May Fuller of Brattleboro, Vermont, received the first monthly retirement benefit check in the amount of US$22.54.

-In 1946, the Social Security Board was renamed to the Social Security Administration (SSA).
+In 1946, the Social Security Board (SSB) was renamed the Social Security Administration (SSA) under President Harry S. Truman's Reorganization Plan.

 1953: SSA Placed Under Department of Health, Education, and Welfare

-In 1960, the Social Security Administration relocated to its newly built headquarters in Woodlawn, Maryland.
+In 1960, the Social Security Administration (SSA) relocated from the Candler Building to its newly built headquarters in Woodlawn, Maryland.

 1960: Flemming v.
 Nestor Supreme Court Ruling

 In 1960, the Supreme Court ruled in Flemming v.
-Nestor that Social Security is not a system of accrued property rights and that those who pay into the system have no contractual right to receive what they have paid into it.
+Nestor that Social Security is not a system of 'accrued property rights,' and contributors have no contractual right to receive what they paid into it.

 In 1972, Cost of Living Adjustments (COLAs) were introduced into Social Security Administration (SSA) programs to address the effects of inflation on fixed incomes.

-Prior to the 1972 Amendments to the Social Security Act, low-income aged, blind, or disabled persons received benefits from state-run programs.
+Prior to the 1972 Amendments to the Social Security Act, low-income individuals received benefits from state-run programs.
 The 1972 Amendments replaced these programs with the SSI program.

-In 1974, the Social Security Administration was assigned responsibility for the SSI program and began operations.
+In 1974, the Social Security Administration (SSA) began operations for the Supplemental Security Income (SSI) program.

-Around 1975, the Social Security Administration moved payment center operations out of San Francisco to Richmond.
+Around 1975, the Social Security Administration's (SSA) payment center operations moved out of San Francisco to Richmond, despite opposition from Congressman Phillip Burton, representing San Francisco.

 1980: Department of Health, Education, and Welfare Renamed

-In 1980, the Department of Health, Education, and Welfare became the Department of Health and Human Services.
+In 1980, the Department of Health, Education, and Welfare was renamed the Department of Health and Human Services, and the Social Security Administration (SSA) remained under it.

-In 1986, all state and local government employees hired since 1986, or who are covered by Section 218 Agreements, participate in Medicare even if not covered for purposes of Social Security benefits.
+All state and local government employees hired since 1986, or those covered by Section 218 Agreements, participate in Medicare, even if not covered for Social Security benefits.

-In 1988, the Joseph P. Addabbo Federal Building opened in Jamaica, Queens, housing the program service center, after a relocation from Lefrak City.
+In 1988, the new 11-story building in Jamaica, named the Joseph P. Addabbo Federal Building, opened after the congressman's death.
+This building housed the program service center that was moved from Lefrak City.

 2007: Name Change to ODAR

-In 2007, the Office of Hearings and Appeals (OHA) was renamed to the Office of Disability Adjudication and Review (ODAR) to reflect the fact that about 75% of the agency's docket consists of disability cases.
+In 2007, the Office of Hearings and Appeals (OHA) was renamed the Office of Disability Adjudication and Review (ODAR) to reflect that about 75% of the agency's docket consists of disability cases.

 2018: SSA Employment Figures

-As of 2018, the Social Security Administration employed approximately 60,000 people.
+As of 2018, approximately 60,000 people were employed by the Social Security Administration.

 In 2019, 8 million individuals received SSI, including 1.1 million disabled children, 4.6 million disabled adults, and 2.3 million persons 65 or older.